 The big selling point on this trimmer for the manufacturer is that the battery is interchangeable with other tools in the Ryobi family.
 That is what got us to buy it.
 That being said, I haven’t yet bought all the other tools.
 I really want to get the hedge trimmer.
 That is next on my list.
 It is funny that the many uses for the battery is what convinced me to buy the trimmer, but the trimmer itself is enough reason.
 There are very few purchases I have made in life that I have been as happy with as this trimmer.

 My neighbor has the blower.
-He pulled it out the other day and helped us clean up before the trick or treaters arrived.
+He pulled it out a couple Halloweens ago and helped us clean up before the trick or treaters arrived.
 It worked really well for cleaning up our driveways and the street.
 One major thing that stood out to me is that it was super quiet compared to traditional blowers.
 It was also very lightweight and easy to use.

 To recap, here are some of the key reasons why I totally recommend the